lars-t-hansen/flatjs/SPEC.md

 #### Global value properties

-C is a global "const" holding an object designating the type.
+C is a global variable holding a function object designating the type.
+See "JavaScript front objects", later.

 C.SIZE is the size in bytes of C.  Note that since C is a reference type, to allocate an "array of C" means to allocate an array of